1 Welcome to Artstor.

 - Artstor Digital Library (ADL): The image database featuring an unparalleled range of images from some of the world’s leading museums, photo archives, scholars, and artists in one easily-navigated repository.

 - JSTOR Forum: The web-based media management software and tools that enable licensing institutions to manage, store, use, and publish their institutional and faculty digital collections within their institution, publicly, or within an Artstor Platform.

-By using the Artstor websites, which include, but are not limited to, the Content defined below and all Artstor platforms offering such Content (“Artstor Platforms”) you agree to these Terms and Conditions of Use, which may be subject to an agreement entered into between Artstor and a user's affiliated institution (“Artstor Digital Library Institutional Participation Agreement” or “ADL Institutional Participation Agreement”).
-If you have questions about your affiliated institution's ADL Institutional Participation Agreement, please contact your librarian or faculty member.
+By using Artstor’s websites and/or the Content defined below you agree to these Terms and Conditions of Use, which may be subject to an agreement entered into between ITHAKA and a user’s affiliated institution (“Artstor Digital Library Institutional Participation Agreement” or “ADL Institutional Participation Agreement”).
+If you have questions about your affiliated institution’s ADL Institutional Participation Agreement, please contact your librarian or faculty member.

 2 Authorized Users.

-2.1 Access to content on the Artstor Platforms is available for “Authorized Users”, meaning:
+2.1 Access to content on the Artstor Platform is available for “Authorized Users”, meaning:

-- Individuals officially affiliated with an “Institutional Licensee”, defined as an institution (such as a college, university, K-12 school, public library, museum, foundation, or government agency) that maintains a valid Artstor Digital Library Institutional Participation Agreement with Artstor.
+- Individuals officially affiliated with an “Institutional Licensee”, defined as an institution (such as a college, university, K-12 school, public library, museum, foundation, or government agency) that maintains a valid Artstor Digital Library Institutional Participation Agreement with ITHAKA.
 This means, as applicable:

 - currently enrolled students (including distance education students);